HomeHOWHow Much Do Gloves Protect From Bacteria

 “In the case of food recalls, the key concern which needs to be addressed is the source of contamination,” said Steve Ardagh, CEO of Eagle Protect.
 “At what stage of the food supply chain is the contamination occurring?
 Since glove factories supplying the U.S. food industry are not subjected to rigorous FDA monitoring or scrutiny, and few controls are required in relation to the reliability and consistency of raw material ingredients, manufacturing processes, cleanliness, and factory compliance, are food companies exposing their supply chain to an increased risk of contamination, outbreaks, and recalls?”

-Refer to more articles: How To Attach A Pair Of Gloves
+Refer to more articles: How to Pack for a Flight: A Complete Guide

 The preliminary testing results of Eagle Protect’s third-party glove analysis also identified a significant number of other foodborne illness pathogens on many of the new and unused gloves tested.
 The results included numerous Bacillus cereus strains found on gloves containing combinations of virulent cytotoxic and emetic toxins.
 These and other findings from Eagle’s glove analysis, spanning a four-year period, were previously presented at the 2019 and 2021 International Association of Food Protection conferences, with additional results to be published in the coming months.
 The scope of the independent testing was conducted on approximately 3,000 glove samples of new and unused FDA food-compliant and medically approved gloves for various factors including pathogen loading.